Journalist, essayist and poet Harris KHALIQUE (IWP '15) has been appointed the Secretary General of Pakistan's Human Rights Commission.

-The Summer Institute is a new immersive two-week creative writing and cultural exchange program held in Iowa City, Iowa, for participants aged 18-22 from Pakistan, India, and the United States.
-This interdisciplinary program focuses on creative writing and the power of narrative, and is designed to forge intercultural communication and understanding between Pakistani, Indian, and American participants; address misconceptions and sociocultural conflict between participants, with a focus on conflict resolution; cultivate lasting notions of diversity, empathy, and community; and promote positive U.S. narratives and perspectives through person-to-person relationships.
-Students from all disciplines – the arts, humanities, sciences, and everything in between – are welcome to apply!
+The Summer Institute is a new immersive two-week creative writing and cultural exchange program held in Iowa City, Iowa, U.S., a UNESCO City of Literature, for participants age 18-22 from Pakistan, India, and the U.S. Students from all disciplines – the arts, humanities, sciences, and everything in between – are welcome to apply!

 This program is free for selected participants, and will focus on creative writing and the power of narrative.
 The Summer Institute’s innovative, inclusive, cross-cultural approach will empower future thought-leaders and help forge new lines of understanding, promote social justice, and foreground diversity, empathy, and community.
 Participants will come to see writing as a form of action – a personally-empowering skill that can be employed for social change.

 The Summer Institute is supported by the U.S. Embassy in Islamabad.